ska-sa/katgpucbf/doc/fgpu.design.rst

 As a way of an example, let :math:`n=4` ("unzipping factor") and :math:`N=32768` (total number of channels).
 Now let's unpack this a bit further --- what is actually happening is that the initial array :math:`z` is divided into :math:`n=4` separate arrays each of :math:`m=32768/4 = 8192` elements (hence the :math:`N = mn` above).
-This is true for a desired overall transform size of 32768 channels.
 The actual samples that land up in each array are defined by the indices :math:`i` and :math:`k`.

 Lets start with :math:`i`.
 It was stated that :math:`i = qn + r`.
 The parameter :math:`r` takes on the range :math:`0` to :math:`n-1`
 (so :math:`r=0` to :math:`r=3` as :math:`n = 4`) and :math:`q` takes on the